lufonius/base-app-toolbox/README.md

 # base-app-toolbox

-For each feature a separate branch.
+For each feature a separate dev branch.

 A toolbox made with ngrx and angular only to cover the basic needs of a common app